Privacy Policy: How Your Data Is Collected, Used, and Protected

 Conclusion

-In the United States, consumer awareness around online privacy keeps growing because digital services became deeply woven into everyday life.
-Banking apps, fitness trackers, grocery delivery platforms, streaming subscriptions, connected vehicles.
-Data collection follows all of them in different ways.
+In the U.S., consumer awareness around data privacy has grown because digital services are genuinely embedded in daily life now.
+Banking apps, fitness trackers, grocery delivery, streaming subscriptions, connected cars — data collection touches all of them, in different ways, to different degrees.

 Sources